radareorg/radare2-book/debugger/memory_maps.md

 In this chapter, we'll go over some of the most useful subcommands of `dm` using simple examples.
 For the following examples, we'll use a simple `helloworld` program for Linux but it'll be the same for every binary.

-First thing first - open a program in debugging mode:
+First things first - open a program in debugging mode:

     $ r2 -d helloworld
     Process with PID 20304 started...